SSAGESLabs/PySAGES/README.md

 ## Installation

-Currently, ther is only support for [HOOMD-blue](https://glotzerlab.engin.umich.edu/hoomd-blue), but gradual support for other molecular dynamics engines is planned (for instance, for all engines already supported by the original SSAGES).
+Currently, there is only support for [HOOMD-blue](https://glotzerlab.engin.umich.edu/hoomd-blue), but gradual support for other molecular dynamics engines is planned (for instance, for all engines already supported by the original SSAGES).